Mental Health Initiatives Team

 When do you accept applications & what is the deadline to apply?

 The application process for FEELS positions is typically in March of the spring semester.
-We are currently accepting applications now; use the link at the bottom of this page to apply by the March 29, 2021 deadline.
+We are currently not accepting applications now.

 May I also apply for the other student groups that Hokie Wellness has, such as HEAT (Health Education & Awareness Team) program or IMPACT?